practical-software/practical-software.github.io/projects/tubereader.md

 <br>
 <br>

 [Dashboard](https://www.tubereader.practicalsoftware.com/dashboard/) (Requires Login) and [Explore](https://www.tubereader.practicalsoftware.com/explore/) pages are dynamically rendered with React using Material UI, Material UI X, and SwiperJS.

-The React applications show an understanding of both commonly used hooks and components.
+The React applications show an understanding of commonly used React hooks, component composition, and state management.

+Additionally shows knowledge of functional programming in JavaScript.

 <br>